bludit/documentation-english/pages/api/create-a-new-page/index.md

 - Method: `POST`
 - Content-Type: `application/json`

-Bellow the list of parameters allowed for this endpoint.
+Below is the list of parameters allowed for this endpoint.

 | key | value | Default value |
 |-----|-------|---------------|